somilshekhar/Image-watermark-generator/README.md

 2. Enter the watermark text in the input field.
 3. Tap "Apply Watermark" to overlay the text on the image.
 4. Choose a folder name or use the default.
 5. Save the watermarked image to the gallery.
+The code is well commented so user can get a better clarification about the codes.

 ---